 Keywords are the strangest of the basic value types.
 Some computer languages have similar one.
 However, keywords don’t have a real world analog like numbers, strings, or booleans.
 You can think of them as a special type of string, one that’s used for labels.
 They are often used as keys of key-value pair for maps (data structure; will learn later).

-:trinity
+:trinity :first :last

 Numbers